 Unmasking the Truth Behind Masks

-According to the Centers for Disease Control and Prevention (CDC), many cases of COVID-19 are asymptomatic, meaning people don’t express symptoms even though they have the virus.
-Those who are asymptomatic often unknowingly spread the disease to others, which is why officials are advising everyone to wear masks in public.
-However, you’ve probably also seen that hospital workers are running low on personal protective equipment (PPE), so how exactly can you practice proper mask etiquette?
+According to the Centers for Disease Control and Prevention (CDC), many cases of COVID-19 are asymptomatic, meaning people don’t show symptoms even though they have the virus.
+Those who are asymptomatic may unknowingly spread the virus to others, which is why officials are advising everyone to wear masks in public.

 The Dos and Don’ts of Wearing a Mask